Ravindu-Dheerarathne/hacktoberfest_2022/README.md

-# hacktoberfest_2022
+# hhacktoberfest_2022

+Hello everyone,

-Participate in Hacktoberfest 2022 by contributing this repo.
-Elect to receive awesome hacktoberfest t-shirts.
+Hacktoberfest 2022 is here.
+Grab the chance to receive a free hacktoberfest t-shirt.

+Make four pull reuqest to get eligible for the competetion.

+For more information please visit this link - https://hacktoberfest.com

+Happy Hacktoberfest 2022.